rokobuljan/kioboard/tutorial.md

 myExtras: [          //+
   "! $ & backspace", //+
   "% # * enter",     //+
-  "default space",   //+ Notice the common Default action-key ],                   //+
+  "default space",   //+ Notice the common default action-key ],                   //+
 ```

 **But, how to open that `myExtras` layer?**
 Clicking the `"extras"` buttons the string *`"extras"`* is inserted literally into the input.
-Besides having learned how to output a word preatty easily, this is clearly not what we want.
+Besides having learned how to output a word pretty easily, this is clearly not what we want.
 We need to assign to that key-name a **custom action**.

 ## Actions